Ranked! The 10 Championship players we’re most excited to see this season

 10. Sam Field (West Brom)

-The permanent appointment of club legend Darren Moore after a successful caretaker stint lifted the mood around The Hawthorns at the end of last season – even if avoiding relegation was a miracle too far.
+Last season was one of the worst in living memory for West Brom supporters.
+Embarrassing results on the pitch were matched only by laughable events off it, when some of the club’s senior professionals allegedly stole a taxi during a trip to Spain that was designed to boost morale and restore order.
+In the end, the permanent appointment of club legend Darren Moore after a successful caretaker stint was at least able to lift the mood around The Hawthorns – even if avoiding relegation was a miracle too far.

-West Brom’s rookie manager is keen to give youth a chance, and the clever passing and impressive work-rate of Field should shine through.
-The 20-year-old midfielder scored his first Premier League goal last season in a 2-2 draw with Newcastle, and he should be able to display more of his craft in a team pushing for promotion.
+West Brom’s rookie manager is keen to give youth a chance, and the clever passing and impressive work-rate of Sam Field should shine through.
+The 20-year-old midfielder scored his first Premier League goal last season in a 2-2 draw with Newcastle, and the England U20 international should be able to display more of his craft now that he's unlikely to be part of a team which is just struggling for survival.

 9. Ezri Konsa (Brentford)

-Every year Brentford sell some of their best players but are able to impressively regenerate, consistently finishing in the top 10 of the Championship.
-Three of their leading names joined Birmingham late last summer, but the Bees still finished well clear of Blues.
+Every year, Brentford sell some of their best players but are able to impressively regenerate and perform, consistently finishing in the top 10 of the Championship.
+Three of their leading names joined Birmingham for big fees late last summer, but the Bees still finished well clear of Blues.

-Brentford’s data-driven recruitment strategy has helped them identify plenty of bargains in recent times – and Konsa could well be another for 2018/19.
-A strong and technically-assured centre-back, Arsenal and Chelsea were both linked with the 20-year-old but Brentford offered the best platform for him to progress.
+Brentford’s data-driven recruitment strategy has helped them identify plenty of bargains in recent times – and Ezri Konsa could well be another for 2018/19.
+The England youth international centre-back arrived from Charlton for an undisclosed fee and will hope to slot in alongside Chris Mepham.
+A strong and technically-assured defender, several Premier League clubs were linked to the 20-year-old (including Arsenal, Chelsea Everton and Liverpool), but Brentford offered the best platform for Konsa to get game time and progress.

 8. Nick Powell (Wigan)

-While still only 24, Powell hasn’t pushed on as he would have hoped after joining Manchester United from Crewe in 2012.
-An apparent lack of dedication to his craft led to a drifting career, but he finally got back on track at Wigan last year.
+Although still only 24, Powell hasn’t pushed on as so many hoped he would after joining Manchester United from Crewe back in 2012.
+The goalscoring midfielder was one of Sir Alex Ferguson’s last signings and touted as a potential successor to Paul Scholes, but an apparent lack of dedication to his craft led to a drifting career.
+It finally got back on track at Wigan last year.

-Operating as the attacking luxury in Paul Cook’s well-drilled team, Powell was a cut above the majority of players he came up against in League One.
+In League One, Powell was a cut above the majority of players he came up against, and operated as the attacking luxury in Paul Cook’s well-drilled side.
 Bids from Bournemouth and Brighton were rejected in January, and Powell now has the chance to continue rebuilding in the Championship at a club that understands how to get the best from him.

 7. Barry Douglas (Leeds)

 As a key component in a fluid title-winning side, it was a surprise to see Douglas so readily discarded by Wolves.
-Signed from Konyaspor just last summer, the left-wing-back enjoyed a brief but eventful Molineux career, as his stamina, technical skill and set-piece precision helped Nuno’s side to the Premier League.
+Signed from Konyaspor just last summer, the left-wing-back enjoyed a brief but eventful Molineux career.
+His stamina, technical skill and set-piece precision helped Wolves to the Premier League at the first attempt under Nuno.

-Douglas, who was unfortunate to miss out on a place in the Championship Team of the Year after registering five goals and 14 assists (the joint-highest in the division), has already proved what he can do at this level and will be a major asset for new Leeds boss Marcelo Bielsa.
+The 28-year-old Scotland international never looked out of place among the club's high-profile imports, and was expected to get his chance in the top flight until a surprise move to Leeds last week.
+He was unlucky to miss out on a place in the Championship Team of the Year after registering five goals and 14 assists (the joint-highest in the division).
+Douglas has proved what he can do at this level and will be a major asset for new boss Marcelo Bielsa.

 6. Mohamed Eisa (Bristol City)

 After unexpectedly being shifted up front by manager Lee Johnson last season, Bobby Reid proved himself a terror for Championship defences.
-His record goal return earned him a move to Cardiff, and his replacement at Ashton Gate is the lively Eisa (left).
+His record goal return earned him a move to Cardiff, and his replacement at Ashton Gate is the lively Eisa.
+The Sudanese striker almost single-handedly kept Cheltenham out of trouble in League Two during his first season as a professional footballer.

 5. Che Adams (Birmingham)